-- Purpose and Intent.
-The purpose of this section is to ensure adequate off-street parking and loading facilities in proportion to the generalized demand of the different uses permitted in this Code. - 2.
+- 1. Purpose and Intent.
+The purpose of this Section is to ensure for adequate off-street parking and loading facilities in proportion to the generalized demand of the different uses permitted in this LDC. - 2.
 General Applicability.
-Parking must be provided in accordance with this Code.
-Only new development or redevelopment are subject to the standards of this section.
-Current or nonconforming parking arrangements shall not be subject to the provisions of this section until an increase in floor area or change in use occurs. - a.
-Off-street parking shall be maintained and no permit for construction or addition may be permitted until the parking requirements of this Code have been met. - b.
-Off-street parking shall be located on the same plot or parcel of land that it is intended to serve unless otherwise permitted in this section. - c.
-No off-street parking shall be placed within a visibility triangle per Section 3.1.8.F. - Additions.
+Parking must be provided in accordance with this LDC.
+Only new development or redevelopment are subject to the standards of this Section.
+Current or nonconforming parking arrangements shall not be subject to the provisions of this Section until an increase in floor area or change in use occurs. - a.
+Off-street parking shall be maintained and no permit for construction or addition may be permitted until the parking requirements of this LDC have been met. - b.
+Off-street parking shall be located on the same plot or parcel of land that it is intended to serve unless otherwise permitted in this Section. - c.
+No off-street parking shall be placed within a visibility triangle per Section 5.1.8.F. - d.
+Conforming buildings and uses existing as of the effective date of the ordinance from which this Section is derived may be modernized, altered or repaired without providing off-street parking or off-street loading facilities, providing there is no increase in floor area or capacity. - e.
+Additions.
 A building or site may be renovated or repaired without providing additional parking.
-If there is an increase in floor area, the increase in floor area must meet the parking requirements in this Code. - 4.
+There shall be no increase in floor area unless the addition in area meets the requirements set forth in this LDC.
+If there is an increase in floor area, the increase in floor area must meet the parking requirements. - f.
 Change in Uses.
-A change in use of a building shall meet the parking requirements of that new use.
-For the purpose of this section, a change in use shall be defined as a change in occupancy classification per the Florida Building Code.
-If the parking requirements of this Code cannot be met for the new use, the Director may request additional information about the new use and shall determine whether the current parking can sustain the new use.
-If it cannot, an alternative parking plan may be provided.
-For the requirements of an alternative parking plan, please see Section 3.4.3: Alternative Vehicle Parking Provisions. - 5.
+A change in use in a building shall meet the parking requirements of that new use.
+If the parking requirements of this LDC cannot be met for the new use, the Director may make a determination as to whether or not the current building can sustain the new proposed use.
+The Director may request information regarding the proposed use to make a determination.
+If a determination cannot be made with the information provided, the Director may request an alternative parking plan be provided.
+For the requirements of an alternative parking plan, please see Section 5.4.3.:

+Alternative Vehicle Parking Provisions. - g.
 Unlisted Uses.
-In those situations where a proposed use is not identified in Table 3.4.2., the Director may apply an off-street parking standard based on the use determined to be the most similar to the proposed use.
-The applicant may provide a parking study or similar analysis prepared by a Professional Engineer or Certified Land Use Planner with experience in parking studies; the Director may use this study in applying an alternative parking standard.
+In those situations where a proposed use is not identified in Table 5.4.2. below, the Director may apply an off-street parking standard based on the use determined to be the most similar to the proposed use.
+The Applicant may provide a parking study or similar analysis prepared by a Professional Engineer or Certified Land Use Planner with experience in parking studies; the Director may use this study in applying an alternative parking standard.